nnekauf/project-2-sinatra/spec.md

     - README.md is available and meets requirements

 Confirm
-- [ ] You have a large number of small Git commits
+- [x] You have a large number of small Git commits
+    - Commits have been made with each defining task
-- [ ] Your commit messages are meaningful
+- [x] Your commit messages are meaningful
+    - Commit messages explain what was changed
-- [ ] You made the changes in a commit that relate to the commit message
+- [x] You made the changes in a commit that relate to the commit message
+    - Commit messages reflect to what was done
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message
+    - All commits describe what was done